OCRtermaUI (CSS)TermaTypePechaForgeDictionaryFonts

 Why It Matters

-Tibetan as a first-class
+Making Tibetan script a first-class

-citizen of the internet.
+citizen of the digital world.